henrydaum/2nd-Brain/README.md

 # Second Brain

-This application indexes local files and screen activity to enable hybrid search (keyword and semantic).
-All processing, including embeddings, OCR, and LLM analysis, can be performed on-device and locally.
+This application indexes local files and screen activity to enable hybrid search (keyword and semantic) over large, sprawling databases.
+All processing, including embeddings, OCR, and LLM analysis, can be performed locally on-device, ensuring privacy.
-The application lives in the system tray and syncs with disc changes in the background when models are loaded, enabling instant semantic search on the new files.
-It takes as few as 3 clicks to complete a search and only a few seconds.
+The application lives in the system tray and syncs with disc changes in the background, enabling instant access in the search tool.
+By keeping models loaded in the background, it takes as few as 3 clicks and a few seconds to complete a search.

 ## Features